MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 This article describes how to go from Python project code (for example, a web app) to a deployed Docker container in Azure.
 Discussed are the general process of containerization, deployment options for containers in Azure, and Python-specific configuration of containers in Azure.

-The nature of Docker containers is that creating a Python Docker image from code and deploying that image to a container in Azure is the same across languages.
-The language-specific considerations - Python in this case - are in the configuration setting during the containerization process in Azure, in particular the Dockerfile structure and any configuration supporting Python web frameworks such as [Django][35], [Flask][36], and [FastAPI][37].
+The nature of Docker containers is that creating a Python Docker image from code and deploying that image to a container in Azure is similar across programming languages.
+The language-specific considerations - Python in this case - are in the configuration during the containerization process in Azure, in particular the Dockerfile structure and configuration supporting Python web frameworks such as [Django][35], [Flask][36], and [FastAPI][37].

 ## Container workflow scenarios